Exabyte-io/documentation/docs/entities-general/bank.md

 # Bank Mapping Function

-Before being added to the relevant Bank Entity Collection, each entity item created by users under their Account-owned Entity Collection is first **checked** by a **Bank Mapping Function** (or function) against existing Bank entries, to make sure that the equivalent entry was not already present in the Bank Collection.
-In case of a positive match at the moment of comparison with existing Bank entries, the newly created entity being added to the Bank is automatically **merged** into the pre-existing entry.
+Before being added to the relevant Bank Entity Collection, each entity item created by users under their Account-owned Entity Collection is first **checked** by a **Bank Mapping Function** against existing Bank entries, to make sure that the equivalent entry was not already present in the Bank Collection.
+In case of a positive match, the newly created entity being added to the Bank is automatically **merged** into the pre-existing entry.

 To each entity type corresponds a distinct Mapping Function which inspects and assesses certain defining features of the entity, and this is explained in detail in the entity-specific Bank documentation pages cited in the final section of the present page.